A. All of the following:

 C. All of the following:

-Students study the stock markets, bond markets, and commodity markets.
+Students study the stock markets, bond markets, and derivative markets.
 The course emphasizes both personal investing and professional opportunities as investment counselors.

 This course focuses on the valuation and major investment instruments and strategies available in capital markets.
 The course considers how investors evaluate and form portfolios with instruments such as bonds, mutual funds, and stocks.
 The primary focus of this course is the theory and practice of combining securities to optimal portfolios.